Blueproject1223/Brother_Printer_Guide_Windows/README.md

 In this real-work project, I created a guide that assists our hotel clients who have Windows computers on troubleshooting the printer if one cannot print.
+Please view the attached pdf to view the guide.